GDPR Compliance Requirements for Businesses

 Businesses processing personal data of EU/EEA residents must comply with the General Data Protection Regulation (GDPR) regardless of where the business is located.
 Compliance requires establishing a lawful basis for processing (consent, contract, legitimate interest, legal obligation, vital interest, or public task), appointing a Data Protection Officer where required, implementing data protection by design and default, and maintaining records of processing activities.
 Organizations must respond to data subject rights requests (access, rectification, erasure, portability, objection) within one month. [src1, src2]

-Since enforcement began in May 2018 through February 2026, EU Data Protection Authorities have issued over EUR 4.5 billion in cumulative GDPR fines.
-Tier 1 violations (breaching core principles) carry penalties up to EUR 20 million or 4% of global annual turnover, whichever is higher.
-Tier 2 violations (specific obligations like processor duties) carry penalties up to EUR 10 million or 2% of turnover.
-Data breaches must be reported to the supervisory authority within 72 hours, and to affected individuals without undue delay if the breach poses high risk.
-The European Commission proposed targeted amendments in Q4 2025 that will reshape cookie consent, expand SME exemptions, and clarify AI obligations under the EU AI Act taking full effect on 2 August 2026. [src1, src2, src3]
+Since enforcement began in May 2018 through January 2026, EU Data Protection Authorities have issued over EUR 7.1 billion in cumulative GDPR fines (up from EUR 4.5 billion a year earlier), of which Ireland's Data Protection Commission alone accounts for EUR 4.04 billion; approximately EUR 1.2 billion was issued in 2025, matching 2024.
+Reported data breaches now average 443 notifications per day across the EU/EEA -- up 22% year over year and the first time daily notifications have exceeded 400.
+Tier 1 violations (breaching core principles) carry penalties up to EUR 20 million or 4% of global annual turnover, whichever is higher; Tier 2 violations (specific obligations like processor duties) carry penalties up to EUR 10 million or 2% of turnover.
+Breaches must be reported to the supervisory authority within 72 hours and to affected individuals without undue delay if the breach poses high risk.
+The European Commission's Digital Omnibus package, published 19 November 2025 and still in trilogue negotiation as of May 2026, proposes to narrow the personal-data definition, raise the breach-notification threshold and extend its deadline, and move cookie-consent rules into the GDPR; the EDPB and EDPS issued Joint Opinion 2/2026 on 11 February 2026 supporting the cookie/breach simplifications but strongly opposing the narrower personal-data definition. [src1, src6, src7]

 The GDPR replaced the 1995 Data Protection Directive to create a unified framework across the EU, eliminating the patchwork of 28 different national laws.
 Its extraterritorial scope ensures that EU residents' data is protected regardless of where it is processed, and the severe penalty structure (up to 4% of global turnover) creates a credible deterrent that has driven widespread adoption of privacy-by-design practices even among non-EU companies. [src1, src3]